Wellness Clinical Case Manager

 Essential Functions/Skills:

-• Provide case management, rehabilitative therapy and support groups to adults with mental health
+• Provide case management, rehabilitative therapy and support groups to adults with mental health and/or substance use symptoms.

-Help organize and lead individual and group social and recreational activities to help clients structure
+* Help organize and lead individual and group social and recreational activities to help clients structure their time, increase social experience, and provide opportunities to practice social skills.

-• Must complete individual and group therapy, biopsychosocial assessments including ANSAs and sound
+• Must complete individual and group therapy, biopsychosocial assessments including ANSAs and sound clinical documentation that supports client treatment plans.

-• actively participate as a team member, and present updates at each weekly team meeting.
+• Actively participate as a team member, and present updates at each weekly team meeting.

-• Develop a keen understanding of Welligent and billing codes in order to document and bill MediCal
+• Develop a keen understanding of Welligent and billing codes in order to document and bill MediCal appropriately and effectively assist in training new staff and students.

 • Assist staff with completing standard documentation requirements as needed and directed.

-• Oversee therapeutic milieu including greeting members, ensuring they sign in/out, engages with
+• Oversee therapeutic milieu including greeting members, ensuring they sign in/out, engages with members, coordinates daily room use schedule, and maintaining a safe and welcoming environment.

-• Participates in clinical supervision with the agency QI Clinical Supervisor in order to ensure appropriate
+• Participates in clinical supervision with the agency QI Clinical Supervisor in order to ensure appropriate treatment and sign off on assessments as well as gain hours towards licensure if needed.
+Assisting Medi-Cal recipients or potential eligibles to understand the need for MH services.

-• Actively encouraging reluctant and difficult Medi-Cal recipients/potential eligibles to accept needed
+• Actively encouraging reluctant and difficult Medi-Cal recipients/potential eligibles to accept needed MH and healthcare services.

 • Non-SPMP gathering information about an individual’s health and MH needs.

-• Document client progress to maintain a permanent record of client activity according to established
+• Document client progress to maintain a permanent record of client activity according to established methods and procedures, meeting both Bonita House Inc and County documentation standards.

-• Help clients (and family members) identify, understand, and combat stigma and discrimination
+• Help clients (and family members) identify, understand, and combat stigma and discrimination associated with mental illness and develop strategies to reduce self -stigma.

-• Collaborate with the team to ensure the protection of clients’ rights in order to help clients to improve
+• Collaborate with the team to ensure the protection of clients’ rights in order to help clients to improve their knowledge of client rights and grievance or complaint procedures; support clients with filing, mediating, and resolving complaints.

-assignments, encouragement), and environmental adaptations to assist clients with challenges in the
+• Provide ongoing assessment, problem-solving, side-by-side services, skill teaching, support (prompts, assignments, encouragement), and environmental adaptations to assist clients with challenges in the areas of employment, housing, and activities of daily living.

 Essential Functions/Skills: